 Prepare a heat source

-The easiest way to get rid of vinyl on any garment is by heating it.
+The easiest way to get rid of the design vinyl on any clothes is by heating it.
 Find a heat source like an iron or heat press and heat it to the highest temperature.

 Once the device is around 300 Fahrenheit, start the removal process by pressing onto the print area.